osrf/gazebo_tutorials/camera_distortion/tutorial.md

 Cameras lenses typically exhibit some degree of optical distortions, which result in warping of images.
 An example is a fisheye camera that is commonly used in robotics applications to obtain a wider field of view of the environment for object recognition or navigation tasks.

 Using camera calibration tools such as Matlab or OpenCV, it is possible to extract distortion coefficients along with other camera intrinsic parameters.
-With these distortion coefficient, users can now create a distorted camera sensor in Gazebo.
+With these distortion coefficient, users can now create distorted camera sensor image data in Gazebo.

 ## Current Implementation